daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-26-ITS2-amplicon-PCR-and-preparation-for-sequencing-20240326.md

 # Overview

 We are conducting ITS2 amplicon sequencing to characterize the symbiont community in *M. capitata* larvae from the Hawaii 2023 project.
-See posts about this project and samples [in my previous posts here](XXX).
+See posts about this project and samples [in my previous posts here](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/categoryview/#larval-symbiont-tpc-2023).

 # Protocol

-I am following my revised and updated [ITS2 amplification protocol](XXX) that is based on Emma's [ITS2 sequencing protocol](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2020-01-31-ITS2-Sequencing-Protocol.md) with modifications described in this post.
+I am following my revised and updated [ITS2 amplification protocol - IN PROGRESS](XXX) that is based on Emma's [ITS2 sequencing protocol](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2020-01-31-ITS2-Sequencing-Protocol.md) with modifications described in this post.

 Other protocols used in this post: